 As such, we propose a different approach: instead of using a traditional, single TCP connection, we use multiple TCP connections for a multimedia streaming application.
 Our approach does not require any modification to the existing TCP stack or kernel.
 Figure 1 shows a diagram of our proposed MultiTCP system.
 The MultiTCP control unit is implemented immediately below the application layer and above the transport layer at both the sender and the receiver.
-The MultiTCP control unit at the receiver receives the input specifications from streaming application which include the streaming rate and the throughput resilience.
-The throughput resilience can be thought of as the amount of throughput reduction an application can tolerate in presence of sudden burst traffic.
-A higher throughout resilience leads to a lower short-term throughput reduction.
-The MultiTCP control unit at the receiver measures the actual throughput and uses this information to control the rate and the throughput reduction by using multiple TCP connections and dynamically changing receiver's window size for each connection.
-In the next two sections, we show how multiple TCP connections can mitigate the throughput reduction problem in a lightly loaded network and describe our mechanism to maintain the desired throughput in a congested network.
+The MultiTCP control unit at the receiver receives the input specifications from streaming application which include the streaming rate.
+The MultiTCP control unit at the receiver measures the actual throughput and uses this information to control the rate precisely by using multiple TCP connections and dynamically changing receiver's window size for each connection.
+In the next two sections, we show how multiple TCP connections can mitigate the short term throughput reduction problem in a lightly loaded network and describe our mechanism to maintain the desired throughput in a congested network.

-3.1 Alleviating Throughput Reduction In Lightly Loaded Network
+4.1 Alleviating Throughput Reduction In Lightly Loaded Network